TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/DocHeaderComponent.rst

     The module header displayed by the DocHeaderComponent

-You can get the the :php:`DocHeaderComponent` with :php:method:`\TYPO3\CMS\Backend\Template\ModuleTemplate::getDocHeaderComponent` from your module template.
+You can get the :php:`DocHeaderComponent` with :php:method:`\TYPO3\CMS\Backend\Template\ModuleTemplate::getDocHeaderComponent` from your module template.

 ..  contents:: Table of contents

 ..  _DocHeaderComponent-api:

 DocHeaderComponent API
 ======================